Skip to Main Content

-Financial aid is available to those who qualify.
-The Office of Financial Aid provides various types of scholarships, grants, work-study employment, and student loans from federal, state, institutional and private sources to assist students in paying for their education expenses.
-This section describes some general financial aid information that applies to all students, including students enrolled in graduate, undergraduate and certification programs.
+Financial aid is money awarded to help students pay for their education.
+Parker University’s Office of Financial Aid awards various types of financial aid including scholarships, grants, work-study employment, veteran affair benefits, and student loans from federal, state, institutional and private sources to assist students in paying for their education expenses.
+Parker University Office of Financial Aid awards financial aid to all eligible students, including students enrolled in graduate, undergraduate and certification programs.

 Student Eligibility Requirements